jasl/mruby_wasi/README.md

 Mr.Engifar
 ====

+> Building...

 An experimental mruby script engine built on WASM.
-Expects to run both on Browser and Server-side.
+Expects to run both on Browser and Server-side and offer affordable performance.

 ## Build